its-sorakun/kiko-assistant/INTERNALS.md

 - **Autonomous Multi-Step Reasoning:** Kiko autonomously handles the initial logic pipeline using her primary toolset: processing target HR emails (whether provided directly by the user or extracted autonomously from a PDF via `advanced_pdf_query`), deducing company names, actively crawling the internet for company context (`perform_web_search`), and selecting the most relevant resume from the filesystem.
 - **Isolated Generation:** Once the context is gathered, Kiko triggers the `draft_and_copy_job_email` tool.
 This spins up an isolated `genai.Client` call independent of Kiko's main conversation loop.
 This guarantees the drafted email strictly adheres to a hardcoded professional meta-prompt, entirely insulated from Kiko's global system instructions (preventing anime quirks in professional emails).
 - **Auto-Injection:** To prevent Kiko's conversational wrapper ("Done, senpai!") from accidentally polluting the clipboard, the tool natively calls the internal `copy_to_clipboard` function *before* returning execution to Kiko, ensuring only the pure, drafted email is ready to be pasted.

+## 15. Context Token Management
+**File:** `main.py` -> `clear_short_term_memory()`

+To prevent massive localized data ingestion (such as pulling an 85MB raw heap dump via the C++ memory scanner or chaining multiple DuckDuckGo HTML web parses) from exploding the LLM context window and triggering `429 RESOURCE_EXHAUSTED` rate limits:
+- **Autonomous Context Wiping:** Kiko is equipped with a `clear_short_term_memory` tool.
+When she detects that her context backpack is bloated and she is about to perform another heavy operation (like a web search), she autonomously calls this tool.
+- **Global Session Recreation:** Rather than attempting complex manual list truncation, the tool flips a global flag.
+When Kiko finishes her response, the main loop catches the flag, drops the entire Google GenAI `chat` session object to the garbage collector, and instantly spins up a fresh session with a blank context window, resetting API token consumption to zero on the fly.